dsdanielpark/ExceptNotifier/README.md

 ## App Setup Overview
-You can receive debugging information from ChatGPT via OpenAI's API when using the Except statement.
-The syntax remains the same, but you'll need to configure these two variables:
-`_OPEN_AI_MODEL`,`_OPEN_AI_API`

 | App | Required Variables | Free or Paid | Ease of Setup | Time Required for Setup|Guide Tutorial Link|
 |:--:|:--|:--:|:--:|:--:|:---:|